dtnewman/fastapi_template/README.md

 ## Python version

 This project uses Python version 3.9.
-I have not tested it with other versions of Python.
+I have not tested it with other versions of Python, but it should work with 3.9+.

 ## Requirements